 Designing Email For Lead Generation

-- Subject Line: The subject line is how leads determine if they are going to read your email.
-So spend time on thinking about ways you can improve your subject line.
-Some ideas are: create subject lines that clearly address your leads business problems, personalize subject lines, and make subject lines actionable like: “attend our webinar” or “download our latest ebook”.
+The subject line is how leads determine if they are going to read your email.
+So spend time thinking about ways you can improve your subject line.

-Finally, remember the basics of creating a great email: engaging subject line, concise, relevant images, integrated social links, and provide a next step for readers.
-Implement these tactics and you will see your lead engagement take off!
+Finally, remember the basics of creating a great email: Add an engaging subject line, concise, and relevant images, integrated social links, and provide a next step for readers.
+Implement these tactics, and you will see your email lead engagement take off!